Restrictive Cardiomyopathy Medication

 Hydralazine decreases systemic resistance through direct vasodilation of arterioles.

-A fixed-dose combination of isosorbide dinitrate (20 mg/tab), a vasodilator with effects on both arteries and veins, and hydralazine (37.5 mg/tab), a predominantly arterial vasodilator, is indicated for heart failure in blacks, in part on the basis of results from the African American Heart Failure Trial.
+A fixed-dose combination of isosorbide dinitrate (20 mg/tab), a vasodilator with effects on both arteries and veins, and hydralazine (37.5 mg/tab), which is a predominantly arterial vasodilator.
+Based on the results of the African American Heart Failure Trial, isosorbide dinitrate/hydralazine is indicated for heart failure in black patients.

-Two previous trials in the general population of patients with severe heart failure found no benefit but suggested benefit in patients who are black.
-In comparison with placebo, this combination showed a 43% reduction in mortality, a 39% decrease in hospitalization rate, and a decrease in symptoms from heart failure among blacks.
+Two previous trials in the general population of patients with severe heart failure found no benefit, but it suggested a benefit in patients who are black.
+In comparison with placebo, this combination showed a 43% reduction in mortality, a 39% decrease in hospitalization rate, and a decrease in symptoms from heart failure among black patients.

 Class Summary